Where We Are Rooted Matters

 The Results of Being Rooted in the Right Place

-When the dry season comes, the acacia tree is often the only tree to survive.
-In fact, it often experiences rapid growth during these dry, lifeless seasons.
-Because of where it’s rooted, the acacia tree can prosper while everything around it dies.
-In the Bible, the words “prosper” and “beauty” are often used interchangeably to describe what is good and right.
-Amid a bleak desert canvas, the acacia tree is a symbol of beauty—a reminder of what life should be like.
-When we are rooted in the right place, we can also be a source of beauty in a dying and broken world, reflecting God’s goodness.
+A Place of Beauty – “everything he does prospers” - When the dry season comes, the acacia tree is often the only tree to survive.
+In fact, it often experiences some of its fastest periods of growth during these dry and lifeless seasons.
+Because of where it’s rooted, the acacia tree can prosper when everything around it dies.
+In the Bible, the words prosper and beauty are often used in similar contexts.
+They are used to communicate things that are good.
+Or more specifically the ways things should be.
+Amid a bleak desert canvas, the acacia tree is a place of beauty.
+A reminder of the way things should be (a place full of life not death).
+When we are rooted in the right place, we can also be a place of beauty in a dying and broken world.
+A reflection of the goodness and beauty of God.

-Fruit is not only a sign of life but also a source of life.
-Galatians 5:22-23 clearly outlines the fruit that a believer should produce: “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.”
-It’s only when we are rooted in the gospel that our lives can produce good fruit, even in dry seasons.
-We can yield the fruit of kindness when our kids are having a rough day, the fruit of joy when life feels overwhelming, and the fruit of self-control when our patience is tested.
-As the Spirit works in us, we will be able to be a source of life to those around us.
+A Place of Life – “yield fruit in season” - Fruit is not only a sign of life but it is also a source of life.
+Galatians 5:22-23 clearly outlines what fruit the believer should be producing “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.”
+It is only when we are rooted in the gospel, that our lives will be able to produce good fruit in every season (even the dry ones).
+We will be able to yield the fruit of kindness when our kids are having a rough day.
+We will be able to yield the fruit of joy when life feel overwhelming and weary.
+We will be able to yield the fruit of self-control when we our kids test our patience.
+As the Spirit works in us to bring forth good fruit, we will be able to be a place of life to those around us.

-When the scorching desert sun causes everything else to wither, the acacia tree remains leafy and green.
-Withering is the result of prolonged exhaustion without rest or nourishment.
-We often wither when we feel completely depleted and empty.
-But rest is the opposite of withering; it’s the result of being complete and full.
+A Place of Rest – “whose leaf does not wither” - When the hot desert sun causes everything to wither and die, the acacia tree is one of the few plants that stays leafy and green.
+Withering is the result of prolonged exhaustion with no rest or nourishment.
+We often find ourselves withering when we feel completely depleted and empty.
+However, rest is the opposite of withering.
+Rest is the result of be complete and full.
 For example, God rested on the seventh day because creation was complete.
-A person’s leaf not withering is a picture of rest.
-When we find our completeness in Jesus, we won’t wither.
-Instead, we’ll become a place of rest for others.
+The picture of a person’s leaf not withering is a picture of rest.
+When we find our completeness in Jesus, not only will we not wither but can we be a place of rest.